FabioTricarico/MyCV/README.md

 Bio

-The bio section contains a brief introduction of the person.
+The bio section contains a brief introduction of myself.
 It provides information about my background, upbringing, education, and passion for music, literature, and technology.

 Contact Details